-Unlike most ebike controllers where the throttle signal controls the effective voltage and hence unloaded RPM of the motor, in a Phaserunner the throttle is directly controlling the motor torque.
+Unlike most ebike controllers where the throttle signal controls the effective voltage and hence unloaded RPM of the motor, with a Phaserunner the throttle is directly controlling the motor torque.
 If you pick the motor off the ground and give it just a tiny amount of throttle, it will still spin up to full RPM as there is no load on the motor.
 Meanwhile if you are riding the vehicle and apply partial throttle, you will get a steady torque from the motor which stays constant even as the vehicle speeds up or slows down.
-This is different from standard ebike controllers where the throttle controls the unloaded speed of the motor.
+This is different from standard ebike controllers, where the throttle more directly controls motor speed.